hugofloresgarcia/music-trees/README.md

 ##  train-test splits and hierarchies.

 - For all experiments, we used the instrument-based split in `/music_trees/assets/partitions/mdb-aug.json`.
 - To view our Hornbostel-Sachs class hierarchy, see `/music_trees/assets/taxonomies/deeper-mdb.yaml`.
+Note that not all of the instruments on this taxonomy are used in our experiments.
 - All random taxonomies are in `/music_trees/assets/taxonomies/scrambled-*.yaml`